-- plotly: "plotly.py is an interactive, open-source, and browser-based graphing library for Python". like seaborn, plotly is higher-level and has additional interactivity features. (more on GitHub)
+- plotly: "plotly.py is an interactive, open-source, and browser-based graphing library for Python". like seaborn, plotly is higher-level and has additional interactivity features. (more about plotly on GitHub)

 - ggplot: ggplot is a port of the R library ggplot2 that like seaborn leverages the Grammar of Graphics theoretical approach to visualization (see more in Dataviz Best Practices).

 - pandas: Technically pandas is not a data visualization package so much as a fully featured data science library. pandas has a number of essential features like DataFrames, robust and well-optimized data structures built upon the NumPy library, etc. On top of all of this, pandas has native support for data visualization (as with seaborn and plotly, pandas visualizations are built on top of the Ur-library matplotlib).
 Consider pandas if you like to learn a complex and powerful data analysis package along the way! (pandas website)

 - bokeh: "Bokeh is an interactive visualization library that targets modern web browsers for presentation." bokeh is useful for creating dashboards (similar to Tableau's dashboard functionality). (bokeh website)

 - datashader: "Datashader is a data rasterization pipeline for automating the process of creating meaningful representations of large amounts of data." datashader is a more specific tool than the ones above.
 You may find it helpful working with geospatial data analysis. (more about datashader on GitHub)